rsharma71/Take-Home-Exercises-Jan-2022/Exercises/Exercise4/ReadMe.md

 Use the demos presented in class as a guide to implementing this exercise.
 ## Install Database

-A new database called [TrainWatch](./TrainWatch.dacpac) has been supplied to you for this exercise.
+A new database called **TrainWatch** has been supplied to you for this exercise.
+This can be found at the root of this repository.
+It is a .dacpac file.

 Use Microsoft SQL Management Studio to deploy the TrainWatch.dacpac file to the database.